AllenInstitute/bmtk/docs/autodocs/source/analyzer.rst

 Cell Variable Report
 --------------------
-Used to record the traces of intracellular and membrane variables throughout the simulation, like membrane potential V. In the HDF5 cell reports are stored under /report/<population_name>/ with the most relevant datasets:
+Used to record the traces of intracellular and membrane variables throughout the simulation, like membrane potential *V*.
+In the HDF5, cell reports are stored under /report/<population_name>/ with the most relevant datasets:

-* data (size T_times x N_segments): All the recorded values, each row a different step in time and each column a different segment/cell
+* data (size T_times x N_segments): All the recorded values, with each row a different step in time and each column a different segment/cell
 * mapping/time (size 3 or T_times): For the exact times of each recording.
-If the simulation time steps are uniform then the dataset contains 3 values: start_time, stop_time, and time_step (all in ms).
-Otherwise, the will be of size T_times for each recording time since the start of the simulation.
+If the simulation time steps are uniform, the dataset contains 3 values: start_time, stop_time, and time_step (all in ms).
+Otherwise, there will be of size T_times for each recording time since the start of the simulation.
-* node_ids: used to map each column to a specific cell
+* mapping/node_ids: used to map each column to a specific cell

 .. figure:: _static/images/cell_reports.png
    :scale: 60%

-If the recording is done on point-neurons or one is only recording from the soma, there will be one column in “data” for each node.
-If recording different sections from a multi-compartmental neuron then *mapping/index_pointers* should be
+If the recording is done only on the soma or point-neurons, there will be one column in “data” for each node.
+If recording different sections from a multi-compartmental neuron then *mapping/index_pointers* can be
 used:

 .. figure:: _static/images/segmentation_indexing.jpg